bobbalooga/readme/README.md

 ## Editing the file

-Its a a mrkdown file in this repository.
+Its a a markdown file in this repository.